Is It Worth It to Scotchgard a Couch?

 What Does Scotchgard Do for Couches?

-Scotchgard is a furniture upholstery protectant that helps minimize the extent of damages like wine spillage, watermarks, which if penetrates further would cause tough stains that may be difficult to eliminate.
+Scotchgard is a furniture upholstery protectant that helps minimize the extent of damages like wine spillage, and watermarks, which if penetrated further would cause tough stains that may be difficult to eliminate.

 Therefore, if you apply Scotchgard on your couch, it will be protected against any form of dirt that is likely to ruin its aesthetic.
 Basically, Scotchgard protects couches against spillages, pet hairs, dust, and any other form of dirt.